-- Beginning on Friday, 21 April and ending on Monday, 8 May, the three Subsidiary Working Bodies will meet concurrently. - Agenda items 4 and 5 shall be dealt with on the last three days of the Forum. - 6.
+- 5. The time-table of the Forum will be the following: - The first three days will be devoted, as required, to opening stateme by representatives of those participating States which so desire and to the contributions by UNESCO and by ITU.
+The opening statements should, as a rule, not exceed 20 minutes per delegation and will be he in the following order (to be decided by lot at the Vienna Follow-up Meeting): - Beginning on Friday, 21 April and ending on Monday, 8 May, the three Subsidiary Working Bodies will meet concurrently. - Agenda items 4 and 5 shall be dealt with at the last three days of the Forum. - 6.
 Participants may circulate written contributions on the subjects for consideration in one or more of the working languages of the CSCE prior to the Forum through the Executive Secretary to all other participating States in order to allow a thorough preparation of the relevant discussions. - 7.
-If the Forum does not reach any agreed conclusions, proposals and projects submitted to the Forum will be forwarded to the next Follow-up Meeting by the Government of the host country. - 8.
-Meetings of the Plenary and of the Subsidiary Working Bodies will be held according to the attached work programme. - 9.
+If the Forum does not reach any agreed conclusions, proposals and projects submitted to the Forum will be forwarded to the next follow-meeting by the government of the host country. - 8.
+Meetings of the Plenary and of the Subsidiary Working Bodies will held according to the attached work programme. - 9.
 At the opening and closing Plenary sessions, the Chair will be taken by a representative of the host country.
-After the opening session, the Chair will be taken in daily rotation, in French alphabetical order, starting with a representative of Sweden. - 10.
-The Chair at the opening sessions of the Subsidiary Working Bodies will be taken by a representative of the host country.
-Selection of the next Chairman of each Subsidiary Working Body will be by lot.
-The Chair will then be taken in daily rotation in French alphabetical order. - 11.
+After the opening session, the Chair will be taken in daily rotation, in French alphabetical order, starting with a representative of ... (to be decided by lot at the Vienna Follow-up Meeting). - 10.
+The Chair at the opening sessions of the Subsidiary Working Bod will be taken by a representative of the host country.
+Selection of the next Chairmen of each subsidiary working body will be by lot.
+The Chair will then be taken in daily rotation, in French alphabetical orde 11.
 In conformity with paragraph 74 of the Final Recommendations of the Helsinki Consultations, the Government of the United Kingdom will designate an Executive Secretary.
-This designation will be subject to approval by the participating States. - 12.
+This designation will be subject approval by the participating States. - 12.
 The other rules of procedure, the working methods and the scale of distribution of the expenses of the CSCE will, mutatis mutandis, be applied to the Forum.